Skip to content

 Use British English.
 NO emojis.
 NO marketing-speak ("don't miss out", "limited spaces").
 Sound like the artist, not a Ticketmaster confirmation.

 Pro tip: send the per-city email before the public Instagram / Facebook announcement.
-Mailing-list subscribers should feel they hear first; that’s the entire reason they signed up.
-Public announcement 48 hours later.
-If you’re sending these tickets off the back of a release, the upstream playbook lives in the 8-week release-to-gigs runway — the matrix there is what generates the city-by-city ticket sends here.
+Mailing-list subscribers should feel they hear first.
+If you’re sending tickets off the back of a release, see the 8-week release-to-gigs runway.
+To automate the full sequence, see automating your release campaign end-to-end.

 Content reuse from gigs & data